-With the new year comes a new crop of employment laws.
+With the new year comes a new crop of employment background check laws by state.
 In virtually every state in the nation, employers will need to familiarize themselves with new regulations, or risk violating the law.

 Now, we are not going to give a detailed exposition of every local and state law taking effect in 2018.
-That would be a tedious read!
 Rather, we thought we’d highlight a few of the prevailing legal trends that are appearing in different states.
-Even if you don’t live in these states, familiarizing yourself with these laws can provide a valuable look at the legal movements that might someday impact you.
+However, even if you don’t live in these states, familiarizing yourself with these laws can provide a valuable look at the legal movements that might someday impact you.
 Check out our Beyond FCRA: Top 5 Background Check Laws by State article to find out more!

 In order to lessen the gender pay gap, employers may no longer ask applicants about their previous salary.
 If an applicant asks about the salary for a job, employers must give a pay range.